passionweb-manuel-schnabel/mailjet-api/Documentation/Editor/Index.rst

 Add and configure plugin "Mail verify subscription"
 ---------------------------------------------------

-1. Add the plugin "Mailjet verify subscription" to your selected page (should be different than the page with the subscription form)
+1. Add the plugin "Mailjet verify subscription" to your selected page (should be different from the page with the subscription form)
 2. Configure the plugin settings:

    - Mailjet ListID: Enter the ID of the Mailjet list you want to use for the verification (must be the same as in the plugin "Mail subscription form")